pdechery/mundolunar/README.md

 The design's also my own, and I've used Gimp as the main tool for layout creation.
 This project is my first attempt of doing design in the last ten years or so.

 You can access it [here](https://www.mundolunar.art.br/).
-It's hosted on Heroku.
+It's hosted on Kinghost.